-Regarding fluid samples taken by TRC, there were six alerts reported this audit compared to five last audit: one engine, two transmission, and three coolant.
-Of the six alerts, five require action to be taken before the next PM inspection.
+Regarding fluid samples taken by TRC, there were four alerts reported this audit compared to six last audit: two transmission and two coolant.
+Of the four alerts, all four require action to be taken before the next PM inspection.
 First Transit immediately responded with the action it would take in response to these alerts.
 The alerts are consistent with First Transit's fluid analysis program providing an early warning of potential problems as opposed to neglected maintenance.